UNCERTAINTY-LINE: Length-Invariant Estimation of Uncertainty for Large Language Models: Length Bias in Uncertainty Measures and Quality Metrics

-\textbf{Quality Metrics for Summarization and Mathematical Reasoning are Length-Dependent.} Figure~\ref{fig:other_metrics_trends} reports quality metric trends for \xsum (summarization) and \gsm (arithmetic question answering).
-In contrast to machine translation, these tasks show mild yet noticeable correlations between quality scores and output length.
-Specifically, quality (measured by Accuracy) tends to decrease with longer outputs in \gsm, while in summarization (\xsum), quality (measured by AlignScore~\citep{zha-etal-2023-alignscore}) slightly increases with length.
-This observation aligns with the intuition: in \gsm, more complex problems often require longer reasoning chains, increasing the likelihood of errors; in \xsum, longer summaries may better capture essential content, improving quality scores.
+This observation aligns with intuition: in \gsm, more complex problems often require longer reasoning chains, increasing the likelihood of errors; in \xsum, longer summaries may better capture essential content, improving quality scores.
 These findings suggest that, unlike for translation task, it is important to take into account that the quality is correlated with the length of an output, even if not as strongly as uncertainty measures.

-For detailed results on the relationship between quality metrics and generation length, please refer to Appendix~\ref{sec:length_effects_quality}.
+For detailed results on the relationship between quality metrics and generation length, refer to Appendix~\ref{sec:length_effects_quality}.